isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/conf-folder-level.md

 ## Configure authoring templates {#id1889D0IL0Y4}

 AEM Guides comes with 7 out-of-the-box authoring templates and 2 DITA map templates.
 You can choose to have only a few templates available to your authors.
 In case you use a custom template, the same can be configured and made available for authoring.
-You use the Authoring Template tab in the Folder Profiles configuration to add or remove topic or map templates from global or folder-level profiles.
+You use the Authoring Template tab in the Folder Profiles configuration to add or remove topic, map, or PDF templates from global or folder-level profiles.

-Even before configuring the topic or map templates at global or folder-level, you can also define a location to store your custom authoring templates.
+Even before configuring the topic, map, or PDF templates at global or folder-level, you can also define a location to store your custom authoring templates.
 To configure a custom location to store authoring templates, see [Configure custom DITA template folder path](conf-template-tags-custom-dita-topic-template.md#id191LCF0095Z).

-Perform the following steps to add the topic or map templates into a folder profile:
+Perform the following steps to add the topic, map, or PDF templates into a folder profile:

 1. Log into Adobe Experience Manager as an administrator or the user having administrative rights on a folder-level profile.